Is a DBT Skills Group right for me?

 DBT Skills Groups

 Adding a DBT skills group to your existing individual therapy is incredibly useful if you struggle in one of the four main areas mentioned above.
 If you have a loved one or family member struggling with mental health concerns and desire more skills to support them, a DBT skills group may be helpful to you.
 In addition, if you are seeking a mindfulness-based therapy approach to reduce tension and stress, a shortened version of the typical skills group that focuses exclusively on mindfulness skills could be beneficial.
+Though MFC does not offer a group at the present time, individual therapy that incorporates DBT therapy can be requested.
+Our scheduling team can also try and recommend a group setting for DBT if they are aware of one.

 About the Author